mahavedalla/mahavedalla/docs/questions/nana/on-what-basis-can-inferences-to-past-and-future-be-made.md

-# On what basis can inferences to past and future be made?
+Question: On what basis can inferences to past and future be made?
 Answer in Brief: -
  Category: Ñāṇa
 Sutta References: SN 42.11